Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits: Adam Ashby Gibbard.

 There was something both soothing and entertaining about these new cultural products.
 The new class of industrial workers needed such diversions.
-The easy, passive, and individualistic pleasures of consumerism make the monotony of our hours as wage-slaves bearable.
+The easy, passive, and individualistic pleasures of consumerism made the monotony of their hours as wage-slaves bearable.
 The culture industry prospered and expanded.
-Buying something came to define all social and leisure experiences, consumerism came to drive the economy, and people’s identities became defined by their choices as consumers.
+Buying something came to define all social and leisure experiences.
+Consumerism came to drive the economy.
+People’s identities became defined by their choices as consumers.

 Subculture and the Illusion of Escape

 The specifics of these identities never really mattered – even rebellious identities were fine.
-After all, capitalism doesn’t care if you’re a punk or a jock, as long as you keep buying its products.
+After all, capitalism doesn’t care if you’re punk or preppy, as long as you keep buying its products.
 New artistic movements and signifiers of rebellion can actually be used as shiny new wrappers to sell you the same old shit — as we can see by how happily haute couture adopted grunge fashion and homeless chic for a season on its runways.

-This can be seen in Neo’s disenchantment with the cyberpunk culture of the film.
+This subcultureal dead-end can be seen in Neo’s disenchantment with the cyberpunk culture of the film.
 What once felt transgressive and liberating has become mundane and alienating.

 Ultimately, this is because of consumer culture’s maturation – the way it learns to metabolize resistance.
 Subcultures based around resistance to mass culture became incubators for next year’s new styles and products.